lammps/lammps/doc/rst/compute_chunk_spread_atom.rst

 """""""""""

 Define a calculation that "spreads" one or more per-chunk values to each atom in the chunk.
-This can be useful for creating a :doc:`dump file <dump>` where each atom lists info about the chunk it is in, e.g. for post-processing purposes.
-It can also be used in :doc:`atom-style variables <variable>` that need info about the chunk each atom is in.
+This can be useful in several scenarios:

+* For creating a :doc:`dump file <dump>` where each atom lists info about the chunk it is in, e.g. for post-processing purposes.
+* To access chunk value in :doc:`atom-style variables <variable>` that need info about the chunk each atom is in.
+* To use the :doc:`fix ave/chunk <fix_ave_chunk>` command to spatially
+  average per-chunk values calculated by a per-chunk compute.

 Examples are given below.

 In LAMMPS, chunks are collections of atoms defined by a :doc:`compute chunk/atom <compute_chunk_atom>` command, which assigns each atom to a single chunk (or no chunk).
 The ID for this command is specified